 Facilities, Staff, and Equipment

-The CSP Coordinating Center is housed in Research Bldg.
-4 (3 floors) and two modular buildings (13,400 square feet) on the grounds of Perry Point VA Medical Center located about 40 miles north of Baltimore, MD.
-Personnel include biostatisticians, statistical and database programmers, project managers, computer assistants and administrative staff.
+The Perry Point CSPCC is housed in Research Bldg.
+4 and one modular building on the grounds of Perry Point VA Medical Center located about 40 miles north of Baltimore, MD.
+Personnel include biostatisticians, statistical and database programmers, project managers, quality assurance and administrative staff.
 SAS serves as the primary statistical programming package and staff have a range of specialty software packages available to support center efforts.
 Perry Point CSP Coordinating Center is certified in ISO 9001:2008 (International Organization of Standardization).

 Academic Affiliations